Richard R. Freeman: Laser physics

 Freeman extensively studied the changes in atomic structure when an atom is subjected to extremely intense laser light, and published numerous papers explaining the highly modified phoionization yields of atoms irradiated by extremely high intensity laser light compared to that obtained at low intensities.

-Freeman developed a method involving detection of ionization products, for measuring peak intensity at the focus of high energy short pulse lasers operating in single shot mode.
+He developed a method involving detection of ionization products, for measuring peak intensity at the focus of high energy short pulse lasers operating in single shot mode.
 He conducted a combined study of particle-in-cell and Monte Carlo modeling and investigated the production of Bremsstrahlung radiation during the interaction of ultra-intense laser with a tower-structured target.
 Freeman found that the targets narrowed the electron angular distribution and generated higher energies.

-He published a paper regarding backward-propagating MeV electrons from 1018 W/cm2 laser interactions with water.
+Freeman published a paper regarding backward-propagating MeV electrons from 1018 W/cm2 laser interactions with water.
 Freeman’s research indicated that the backward-going, high-energy electrons interacting with the focusing optic resulted in the generation of energetic x-rays in the experiment.
 He also demonstrated the suppression of high energy radiation by reducing nanosecond-scale pre-pulse.
 Freeman further presented a diagnostic tool for the alignment of targets in laser-matter interactions in a precise manner.

+Death

+Freeman died on March 25, 2024, at the age of 79.